robtweed/qewd/README.md

 ## Learning / Using QEWD

-See the free online [training course](http://www.mgateway.com) - Click the Training Tab
+See the free online [training course](http://ec2.mgateway.com/ewd/ws/training.html)

 - Parts 1 to 3 provide background to the core modules and concepts used by QEWD
 - Parts 4 onwards focus on QEWD